hantsy/spring-reactive-sample/README.md

 	<artifactId>spring-boot-starter-webflux</artifactId>
 </dependency>
 ```
+And the ``

-In a Spring Boot application, `spring-boot-starter-webflux` will handle the dependencies  and enable webflux automatically.
+In a Spring Boot application, `spring-boot-starter-webflux` will handle the `spring-webflux` related dependencies  and enable webflux automatically.

 Reuse the former codes,

-1. Remove `WebConfig` class.
+1. No need `WebConfig`, Spring Boot configures it for you.
-2. Replace the Bootstrap class with the Spring Boot's `@SpringBootApplication` annotated class as the application entry.
+2. The former bootstraping class or `ApplicationInitializer` is no use now, the Spring Boot's `@SpringBootApplication` annotated class hands over the application bootstrap.

 ```java
 @SpringBootApplication